Established in 2010 as a consultancy for automation of processes involved in software development, testing and delivery.

 - Full Stack Testing - Testing on hardware.

-I have experience with the S3 StormTest system since 2010 for testing full stack on STB’s.
-I am familiar with Pythons Unittest, Micheal Foords Mock, VirtualEnv and Nose for testing python systems.
-I have built a system for automating testing of ActionScript with a Jasmine like syntax and automated from Jenkins.
+ODM has experience with the S3 StormTest system since 2010 for testing full stack on STB’s.
+Danny is familiar with Pythons Unittest, Micheal Foords Mock, VirtualEnv, Pytest and Nose for testing python systems.
+Prior to starting ODM, Danny built a system for automating testing of ActionScript with a syntax inspired by Jasmine.js (similar to Mocha) and automated by integration with Hudson (now Jenkins).

 ODM Solutions is able to consult on single step build processes for complex builds involving multiple languages and technologies.
-This includes working with:
+This includes working with CI/CD systems to run build, test and deployment steps in a pipeline:

 - Bash Scripts